Want to know about the natural wonders that Iceland has to offer? Find out about the incredible nature there is to see in Iceland in our latest blog.

 Black Sand Beaches

-While it may sound simple, there’s nothing quite like witnessing the sheer force of nature.
+While it may sound simple, there’s nothing quite like witnessing the sheer force of Iceland’s nature.
+Waterfalls are some of the most powerful and popular natural wonders of Iceland.
 The melting ice and glaciers across Iceland, coupled with amazing landscapes, create some of the world’s most incredible waterfalls.
-In some cases, you can even find your way on top of and even behind some of the most powerful waterfalls in the country.
+In some cases, you can even find your way on top of and behind some of the most powerful waterfalls in the country.
 Some of the most popular natural waterfalls in Iceland are:

-- Seljalandsfoss Waterfall, where you can infamously walk behind the sheet of falling glacier water
+- Seljalandsfoss, where you can infamously walk behind the sheet of falling glacier water

-- Dettifoss Waterfall, the most powerful waterfall in Iceland and the 2nd most powerful in Europe
+- Dettifoss, the most powerful waterfall in Iceland and the 2nd most powerful in Europe

 Water in hot springs is full of vitamins and minerals, with Iceland’s water being known worldwide for its quality - you can drink it right from rivers, it’s that tasty!
 As a result, many hot springs are now relaxing spas, perfect for a soak after exploring the other natural wonders in Iceland.
 Some of the most famous hot springs in Iceland are: